open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/deployment/secrets-manager/supported-implementations/azure-key-vault/index.md

 ### 3. Update configuration

-We have to set up the secret manager provider we want to use, that in our case is `azure-kv`, and the credentials for our App Registration.
+We have to set up the secret manager provider we want to use, that in our case is `azure-kv`, and the credentials.

 The changes to be done in `openmetadata.yaml` file of the OpenMetadata server are: